Adaptive Width Neural Networks: Results

 \section{Results}

 We begin by discussing the quantitative results of our experiments: Table \ref{tab:results} reports means and standard deviations across the 10 final training runs.
-In terms of performance, we observe that \method{} is more stable or accurate than a fixed MLP on DoubleMoon, Spiral, SpiralHard, and PMNIST; all other things being equal, it seems that using more neurons and their soft ordering are the main contributing factors to these improvements.
+In terms of performance, we observe that \method{} is more stable or accurate than a fixed MLP on tabular and sequential datasets; all other things being equal, it seems that using more neurons and their soft ordering are the main contributing factors to these improvements.
 On the image datasets, performances of \method{} are comparable to those of the fixed baseline but for CIFAR100, due to an unlucky run that did not converge.
 There, \method{} learns a smaller total width compared to grid search.

 Results on graph datasets are interesting in two respects: First, the performance on REDDIT-B is significantly improved by \method{} both in terms of average performance and stability of results; second, and akin to PMNIST, the total learned width is significantly higher than those tried in \citet{xu_how_2019,errica_fair_2020}, meaning a biased choice of possible widths had a profound influence on risk estimation for DGN models (i.e., GIN).
 This result makes it evident that it is important to let the network decide how many neurons are necessary to solve the task.
 Appendix \ref{sec:retraining} shows what happens when we retrain Fixed baselines using the total width as the width of each layer. \\ Finally, the results on the Multi30k show that the \method{} Transformer learns to use 200x parameters less than the fixed Transformer for the feed-forward networks, achieving a statistically comparable test loss.
-This result is appealing when read through the lenses of modern deep learning, as the power required by some neural networks such as Large Language Models \cite{brown_language_2020} is so high that cannot be afforded by most institutions, and it demands future investigations.
+This result is appealing when read through the lenses of modern deep learning, as the power required by some neural networks such as Large Language Models \citep{brown_language_2020} is so high that cannot be afforded by most institutions, and it demands future investigations.

 \paragraph{Adaptation to Task Difficulty and Convergence} Intuitively, one would expect that \method{} learned larger widths for more difficult tasks.
 This is indeed what happens on the tabular datasets (and image datasets, see Appendix \ref{sec:task-difficulty-images}) where some tasks are clearly harder than others.
 Figure \ref{fig:task-difficulty-toy} (left) shows that, given the same starting width per layer, the learned number of neurons grows according to the task's difficulty.
 It is also interesting to observe that the total width for a multi-layer MLP on SpiralHard is significantly lower than that achieved by a single-layer MLP, which is consistent with the circuit complexity theory arguments put forward in \citet{bengio_greedy_2006,mhaskar2017and}.
 It also appears that convergence is not affected by the introduction of \method{}, as investigated in Figure \ref{fig:task-difficulty-toy} (right), which was not obvious considering the parametrization constraints encouraged by the rescaling of neurons' activations.